 For a soothing massage, combine 2-4 drops of oil with 1 teaspoon of your favorite carrier oil.
 Massage the affected area(s) for 5-20 minutes, breathing deeply and relaxing into the touch.
 You will feel an immediate release of tension and a reduction of pain.

-Thyme essential oil is also wonderful when use in the bath.
-Mix 10-15 drops of the oil into warm bathwater and get ready to let it all disappear.
+Thyme essential oil is also wonderful when using in the bath.
+Mix 10-15 drops of the oil into warm bath water and get ready to let it all disappear.

 FRANKINCENSE ESSENTIAL OIL